TDX: ITS Change Management Procedures

 Quick Summary

-For ROUTINE, COMMON and EMERGENCY change requests create a new ticket with the ITS Change Management Form:
+For ROUTINE, COMMON, and EMERGENCY change requests create a new ticket with the ITS Change Management Form:

 1. Create a new ticket and select Form: ITS Change Management

-Or open existing ticket and
+2. Open an existing ticket and

-Step 1) Press Edit and select Form: ITS Change Management
+• Press Edit and select Form: ITS Change Management

 2. Update the TICKET TASK Validate that a person is responsible for this ticket and kick off workflow as completed, to initiate the workflow process.

-(The Responsible field should have an individuals name, not a group).
+(The Responsible field should have an individual's name, not a group).

 3. The Lead and/or Director approves the request.

-4. CMC approves the request after Lead/Director.
+4. CMC approves the request after the Lead/Director.

 5. Requestor/Responsible Person updates the Change Implemented status to YES after the change.

-6. Requestor/Responsible Person closes the ticket.
+6. The Requester/Responsible Person closes the ticket.

 The Leads and Director will receive a notification when the ITS Change Management workflow is initiated.
 The approvals are dependent on the Change Type.
 The Change Type of COMMON requires the approval of both the Lead AND Director; all other Change Types require the approval of either the Lead OR Director